daytonhaney/Processing/README.md

 - 👋 Hi, I’m @jpnamausa
 - 👀 I’m interested in ...
 Iaas SaaS Python Powershell Automation Security
-- 🌱 I’m currently learning ...Python in VS Code
+- 🌱 I’m currently learning ...Networking from scratch (C )
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...Slack @jasonP